 An internal combustion engine burns fuel to create power, and this process creates exhaust gases.
 These gases are collected in the exhaust manifold, which is then sent through the exhaust system out the tailpipe.
 This process protects the vehicle's occupants from the fumes, and also helps the car run as efficiently as possible.
 When your exhaust system is not running as it should, we can help.

 Your exhaust system is made up of many different components.
 Each of these must work together well to filter the exhaust fumes away from your car and through the tailpipe.
 These components include:

 Muffler: The muffler gets its name because it muffles the sounds of the gases as they move through the system.
 If the car gets suddenly louder, it can be because of problems with the muffler.

-Tailpipe: The tailpipe carries the air and water vapor away from the vehicle.
+Tailpipe: The tailpipe gives the gases and water vapor an exit out of the vehicle.

-Hal's Auto Clinic Farmington Hills in Farmington Hills services the needs of Bloomfield, Farmington, Farmington Hills, Livonia, Novi, West Bloomfield, Northville.
+Hal's Auto Clinic Farmington Hills in Farmington Hills services the needs of Bloomfield, Farmington, Farmington Hills, Livonia, Northville, Novi, West Bloomfield.

 Hal's Auto Clinic Farmington Hills